 Simple issues can balloon into expensive disasters due to inflexibility.

-Hosted phone systems are scalable, meaning a business can easily add new lines, new locations and new users with fully transparent billing.
+Cloud business phone systems are scalable, meaning a business can easily add new lines, new locations and new users with fully transparent billing.
 Utilising a fixed subscription – or as a service to those who are familiar – allows businesses to treat their phone system as an easily scalable utility.
 Businesses can add features, numbers, and new call routes on their own terms.

 Mentioned earlier, many providers including BT (UK), AT&T / Verizon (US), NTT (Japan, DE Telekoms (Germany) and more, have announced the discontinuation of line-base telephony.
 This shift is certain to spring huge growth in the VoIP and Unified Communications market.